druleton/druleton/bin/README.md

 ### bin/backup
 The `bin/backup` command will take a backup of the web directory and the database.
-The backup will be stored in the `/backup` directory.
+The backup will be stored in the `backup` directory.

 You can limit the backup to just the web or files directory or just the database by passing them as arguments.